 What we don’t: Not as well rounded as many of the companies above.

 Like Line Skis, Armada is a modern brand with a clear focus on freeskiing.
-This rider-owned and -operated company hasn’t been around for long (they were founded in 2002) but has quickly established itself as a leader in this up-and-coming category.
+Now part of the Amer Sports conglomerate, Armada quickly established itself after its founding in 2002.
 One of the brand’s standout athletes and founding members is Tanner Hall, a multi-year Winter X Games champion and a highly accomplished slopestyle and superpipe rider known for his ambitious tricks both in the park and in the backcountry.

-Last season, Armada did away with their Tracer (and women’s Trace) collection, which used to be our top pick for those who split their time in and out of bounds.
-On the upside, their Declivity (and women’s Reliance) is a similarly good all-rounder and can handle everything from granular slush in the Northeast to dipping into the backside glades on a Pacific Northwest powder day.
-And their ARV series is a popular choice among park rats and those who like to hit natural features off trail.
-These skis certainly appeal to a younger and more freestyle-focused demographic, but the unique topsheet graphics and modern-feeling designs are undeniably fun and playful.
+For 2026, Armada adds the ARV 106 Ti, the brand's flagship ski now outfitted with a titanium inner plate to increase stability.
+Their Declivity (and women’s Reliance) is a good all-rounder and can handle everything from granular slush in the Northeast to dipping into the backside glades on a Pacific Northwest powder day.
+Also of note is the brand's foray into the ski boot world with the uniquely-buckled, hybrid cabrio design of the AR One boot.
+Armada certainly appeals to a younger and more freestyle-focused demographic, and the unique topsheet graphics and modern-feeling designs are fun and playful.

 Black Diamond Equipment